 Knowlton School City and Regional Planning students receiving the APA 2019 National Student Project Award, San Francisco, CA

-Kyle Ezell, EdD, FAICP CUD is a professor of practice in the city and regional planning at the Knowlton School, an affiliated faculty in OSU's Center for Real Estate, and a Senior Affiliate in OSU's Drake Institute of Teaching and Learning.
+Kyle Ezell, EdD, FAICP CUD is a professor of practice in city and regional planning at the Knowlton School, associated with contributing to the Fisher College of Business' Real Estate Minor, and a Senior Affiliate in OSU's Drake Institute of Teaching and Learning.
 Dr. Ezell's work at the Knowlton School involves students heavily in experiential learning.
 He served the American Planning Association as the elected Board member of APA Tennessee as Secretary from 1995-1997.
 He also served as an elected member of the APA Ohio Board of Trustees from 2013-2018 and as Ohio's Professional Development Officer during the final three years of his tenure on the Board.
-As a co-founder and administrator of the American Planning Association's Planning with Underserved Populations Interest Group, he employs his Advanced Specialty Certification in Urban Design (CUD) from the American Institute of Certified Planners (AICP) to plan and design for underserved populations.
+Ezell employs his Advanced Specialty Certification in Urban Design (CUD) from the American Institute of Certified Planners (AICP) to plan and design for underserved populations.
 His work leading students in Autism Planning and Design Guidelines 1.0 was published in the July/August 2018 Planner's Advisory Service Memo and featured in the October 2018 edition of Planning Magazine.
 Along with undergraduate studios, His signature course CRPLAN 6010 Innovations in City and Regional Planning provides students an opportunity to engage in planning practice-related research associated with underserved populations.
 At the national level, Dr. Ezell has served on leadership roles on the American Institute of Certified Planners' certification test committee and has served on many juries for selecting APA national conference sessions and awards.
-He holds a Bachelor of Science in Business Administration from the University of Tennessee, Knoxville, a Master of Science, Geography from South Dakota State University, and a Doctor of Education in Higher Education Leadership from Maryville University of Saint Louis.
+He holds a Bachelor of Science in Business Administration from the University of Tennessee, Knoxville, a Master of Science, Geography from South Dakota State University, and a Doctor of Education from Maryville University of Saint Louis.

 Practicing and Teaching City and Regional Planning